 Suppose you want to buy 100 shares of XYZ stock currently trading at $60 per share.
 In a cash account, this trade would require you to put up the full cost of the trade, or $6,000.
 By contrast, a margin account allows you to borrow half of the cost of the trade from your broker.
-In this case, you would put up $3,000 (plus interest) to own $6,000 worth of stock.
+In this case, you would put up $3,000 to own $6,000 worth of stock.
 This activity would also be subject to applicable fees, commissions, and interest.
 Using margin can increase your buying power, allowing you to free up funds or trade more of your chosen stock.

 Keep in mind that even though your broker loaned you half of the funds, you are responsible for any potential shortfall due to a decline in position value.
-Furthermore, if the price of your stock falls enough, your broker will issue a margin call, asking you for more money.
+Furthermore, if the price of your stock falls enough, your broker will issue a margin call.

 Using margin on options trades

 Things can get interesting when you use margin to make options trades.
 Let’s take a simple example using stock XYZ currently trading at $60 per share.
 Suppose you wanted to sell the 30-day, 60-strike put option currently trading for $4.

-In a cash account, your requirement would be $6,000 less the $400 you received in option premium—a total of $5,600 (without taking any trading fees and commissions into account).
+In a cash account, your requirement would be $6,000, less the $400 you received in option premium—a total of $5,600 (without taking any trading fees and commissions into account).
 Chances are you’d expect your requirement in a margin account to be somewhere around half that amount.
-However, margin on options can get fairly involved and often requires a matrix to figure things out, similar to this:
+However, using margin on options can get fairly involved and often requires a matrix like the one below to calculate the requirement:

-At E*TRADE, our margin tools calculate this requirement for you.
-We also include that requirement on the order ticket prior to the moment you place the trade.
+At E*TRADE, our margin tools can help you calculate applicable requirements.
+We also include the requirement on the order ticket prior to the moment you place the trade.
 To sell one of the XYZ 60-strike puts for $4 in the example above, your total requirement would be $1,600.
 That’s $4,000 less than your cash account requirement on the same trade.